-- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Carvedilol is contra-indicated in patients with marked fluid retention or overload requiring intravenous inotropic support. - Patients with obstructive airways disease, unstable/decompensated heart failure, clinically manifested liver dysfunction. - As with other beta-blocking agents: History of bronchospasm or asthma, 2nd and 3rd degree A-V heart block (unless a permanent pacemaker is in place), severe bradycardia (< 50 bpm), cardiogenic shock, sick sinus syndrome (including sino-atrial block), severe hypotension (systolic blood pressure < 85 mmHg), metabolic acidosis and phaeochromocytoma (unless adequately controlled by alpha blockade). - Prinzmetal's angina.
+- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Carvedilol is contra-indicated in patients with marked fluid retention or overload requiring intravenous inotropic support. - Patients with obstructive airways disease, unstable/decompensated heart failure, clinically manifested liver dysfunction, hypersensitivity to carvedilol or any other constituents of the tablets. - As with other beta-blocking agents: History of bronchospasm or asthma, 2nd and 3rd degree A-V heart block (unless a permanent pacemaker is in place), severe bradycardia (< 50 bpm), cardiogenic shock, sick sinus syndrome (including sinoatrial block), severe hypotension (systolic blood pressure < 85 mmHg), metabolic acidosis and phaeochromocytoma (unless adequately controlled by alpha blockade). - Prinzmetal's angina. - Severe peripheral arterial circulatory disturbances.

-- Severe peripheral arterial circulatory disturbances. - Concomitant intravenous treatment with verapamil or diltiazem (see section 4.5). - Unsuitable for patients with lactase insufficiency, galactosaemia or glucose/galactose malabsorption syndrome.
+- Concomitant intravenous treatment with verapamil or diltiazem (see section 4.5) - Unsuitable for patients with lactase insufficiency, galactosaemia or glucose/galactose malabsorption syndrome.